 rho is used also to set the initial search radius and e.g. if the

-optimization is continued after interruption it may be a good idea to
+optimisation is continued after interruption it may be a good idea to

 select a smaller radius using keyword inirho.